 As a landlord looking to make sure the rent and other monies are paid okay by tenants, it can soon become a nightmare when things don't go to plan.

-Suddenly it starts escalating and promised late-payments never materialise, leading to ever-increasing arrears.
+Suddenly it can start escalating and promised late payments never materialise, leading to ever-increasing arrears.
 Then there's talk of expensive legal action to try and resolve.

-And to make these easy to remember, we've compared them to the 5 fingers of your hand, as a 'handy' little helper of these (if you excuse the pun):
+And to make these easy to remember, we've compared them to the five fingers of your hand, as a 'handy' little helper of these:

-This is the usual procedure of credit control for chasing arrears, which usually brings in the majority of arrears on the book.
+This is the usual credit control procedure for chasing arrears, which usually brings in most of the arrears in the end.

-So, sending chaser letters, emails and phone calls – and making sure the right person or company actually received the invoice and is able to make the actual payment, often does the trick.
+So, sending chaser letters, emails and phone calls – and making sure the right person or company receives the invoice and can make the actual payment, often does the trick.

-Plus, see if there are any other monies to use, for example deposits, or see if payments that can be made are allocated to the most important arrears such as rent rather than service charge.
+Plus, see if there are any other monies to use in the meantime, for example, deposits, or see if payments that can be made are allocated to essential arrears, such as rent, rather than the service charge.

-We have a whole resource here on CRAR, which stands for Commercial Rent Arrears Recovery and overrides the previous Distress principle and 'sending in the bailiffs'.
+We have a complete resource here on CRAR, which stands for Commercial Rent Arrears Recovery and overrides the previous Distress principle and 'sending in the bailiffs'.

-In short, it can still end up with actual goods of a tenant being secured and sold to pay off debts, however, on a watered-down basis in order to provide the tenant an opportunity to deal with things.
+In short, it can still end up with actual goods of a tenant being secured and sold to pay off debts, however, on a watered-down basis to provide the tenant with an opportunity to deal with things.

 Also, this is only for rent arrears now, requires a legal Enforcement Agent to deal with, and has prescribed notices and time scales to adhere to.

-Plus, watch out for fees being incurred and knowing who pays these, and remembering that the simple threat of this quite severe action can be enough to get payments back on track without having to actually follow through with things.
+Plus, watch out for fees being incurred and know who pays these, and remember that the simple threat of this severe action can often be enough to get payments back on track without having to follow through with things.

-The middle finger is the largest of them all, and therefore representing drastic action – ending the lease and therefore liabilities.
+The middle finger is the largest of them all and therefore represents drastic action – ending the lease and liabilities.

-Although this may still leave existing arrears to chase as part of this termination route or as a separate option, this can help end a difficult situation and look at more viable arrangements longer term.
+Although this may leave existing arrears to chase as part of this termination route or as a separate option, this can help end a difficult situation and look at more viable longer-term arrangements.

-There are three main ways to do this, the first is a simple break option in the lease that can may be triggered by both or one party with the right notice period.
+There are four main ways to do this; the first is a simple break option in the lease that can be triggered by both or one party with the correct notice period.

-Secondly, you may be able to forfeit the lease in order to end by law, which will need to be in line with any such clause in the lease and actioned like clock-work in order to be valid, and being aware of the right of relief for a tenant for six months after this.
+Secondly, you may be able to forfeit the lease to end by law, which will need to be in line with any such clause in the lease and actioned like clockwork to be valid—also, being aware of the right of relief for a tenant for six months after this.

-And thirdly, agreeing to simply surrender the lease by the consent of both parties, to then be correctly documented.
+They are, thirdly, agreeing to surrender the lease by the consent of both parties to be correctly documented.

-So although the current tenant is directly on the hook to pay-up under the current lease, there are three potential other people to chase as well.
+So although the current tenant is directly on the hook to pay up under the current lease, there are three potential other people to chase.

-Firstly, any guarantor under the lease that has covenanted under the lease to cover payments.
+Firstly, any guarantor that has covenanted under the lease to cover payments.

 Secondly, any former tenants to the lease either under an Authorised Guarantee Agreement (AGA) or by law if a lease was granted before 1995.

-And thirdly, any sub tenant at the premises, as you may be able to service a Section 81 Notice under CRAR as above requiring them to pay the landlord direct which replaces the old Section 7 of the Law of Distress Act 1908.
-You might also need to liaise with them about future opportunities going forward.
+And thirdly, any subtenant at the premises, as you may be able to service a Section 81 Notice under CRAR as above, requiring them to pay the landlord direct, which replaces the old Section 7 of the Law of Distress Act 1908.
+You might also need to liaise with them about future opportunities.

-Whichever party is being approached, check what any leases, documentation, and legislation prescribe how you go about this, right down to serving the correct notice at the best time in order to make sure you have a water-tight case.
+Whichever party is being approached, check what leases, documentation, and legislation prescribe how you go about this, right down to serving the proper notice at the best time to ensure you have a water-tight case.

-The final stage is 'going legal' and brining solicitors in to help resolve things, often-in two forms.
+The final stage is 'going legal' and bringing solicitors in to help resolve things, often in two forms.

 Firstly, to legally pursue the arrears, often through court proceedings.
-This might be simple Small Claims, or full-on action, with any necessary Pre-action Protocols prescribing the right formant and timing to be complied with.
+This might be a simple Small Claim, or full-on action, with any necessary Pre-action Protocols prescribing the correct format and timing to be complied with.

-Plus, make sure the tenant actually has the assets and ability to pay these, and watch out for legal fees soon racking up.
+Plus, ensure the tenant has the assets and ability to pay these and watch out for legal fees soon racking up.

 Cracking Down on Commercial Tenant Arrears

-In reality, most arrears can and will be paid with the right clarity and reminder.
-However, it's those situations where it wont and matters therefore escalate, that you need to prepare for.
+Most arrears can and will be paid with moral clarity and reminder.
+However, it's those situations where it won't, and matters escalate; you need to prepare for.

-And what you tend to find is that even the threat of these options can help bring about a solution or another less-confrontational way of collecting the arrears.
+And you tend to find that even the threat of these options can help bring about a solution or another less-confrontational way of collecting the arrears.

-After all, you can be dealing with big sums of money at a property that people get quite rightly concerned about.
+After all, you can be dealing with significant sums of money at a property people are concerned about.